phil294/AHK_X11/README.md

         - Dependencies of `libxdo`: `libxkbcommon`, `libXtst`, `libXi`, `libXinerama` and `libXext`.
 The static libraries should be available from your package manager dependencies installed above so normally there's nothing you need to do.
         - Other (crystal dependencies?), also via package manager: `libevent_pthreads`, `libevent`, and `libpcre`
         - `libgc` is currently shipped and linked automatically by Crystal itself so there is no need for it
+        - `libssl` and `libcrypto` because Ubuntu 22.04 introduced an abi version bump
     - Stays dynamically linked:
         - `libgtk-3` and its dependencies, because afaik Gtk is installed everywhere, even on Qt-based distros.
 If you know of any common distribution that does not include Gtk libs by default please let me know.
 Gtk does also not officially support static linking. `libgtk-3`, `libgd_pixbuf-2.0`, `libgio-2.0`, `libgobject-2.0`, `libglib-2.0`, `libgobject-2.0`
         - glibc / unproblematic libraries according to [this list](https://github.com/AppImage/pkg2appimage/blob/master/excludelist): `libX11`, `libm`, `libpthread`, `librt`, `libdl`.